Error Resilient Space Partitioning: On the Maximum Possible Error Resilience

-These upper bounds are lossy in two ways.
+\subparagraph*{Discussion.} The upper bound given by Proposition~\ref{Prop:BM} is loose in two ways.
 One source of loss is the application of the Brunn-Minkowski inequality.
-Here, the inequality is tight if the tiles are \emph{disks}, and the farther they are from disks, the larger is the loss.
+Here, the inequality is tight if the tiles are \emph{balls}, and the farther they are from balls, the larger is the loss.
 Another source of loss is the space left between the inflations, that is not taken into account in the proof.

 Interestingly, there is a dichotomy between these two sources of loss.
-As follows from the circle packing problem, when the tiles are disks (and so, there is no loss in the BM inequality), the space between the inflations (and so, the loss of the second type) is relatively large.
-The space between the inflations can be made smaller if the tiles are taken to be polygons with a few vertices.
+As follows from the sphere packing problem, when the tiles are balls (and so, there is no loss in the BM inequality), the space between the inflations (and so, the loss of the second type) is relatively large.
+The space between the inflations can be made smaller if the tiles are taken to be polytopes with a few vertices.
 However, this comes at the expense of increased loss in the BM inequality, as is demonstrated in Section~\ref{ssec:Steiner}.

-\paragraph{Optimality of our 1-dimensional rounding scheme.} The argument described above gives an easy proof of the optimality of the 1-dimensional rounding scheme presented in the introduction.
+\subparagraph*{Optimality of our 1-dimensional tiling.} The argument described above gives an easy proof of the optimality of the 1-dimensional tiling presented in the introduction.
 Indeed, consider a 2-colored tiling of the line and look at the segment $I = [-n,n]$ for some large $n$.
 By the pigeonhole principle, we may assume that black tiles cover at least half of $I$.
-By the 1-dimensional Brunn-Minkowski inequality, for each black tile $T'_i \subset I$ and the corresponding inflation $T''_i=T'_i + (-t/2,t/2)$, we have $\lambda(T''_i) \geq \lambda(T'_i)+t$.
+By the 1-dimensional Brunn-Minkowski inequality, for each black tile $T'_i \subset I$ and the corresponding outer parallel body $T''_i=T'_i + (-t/2,t/2)$, we have $\lambda(T''_i) \geq \lambda(T'_i)+t$.
 As $\forall i: \lambda(T'_i) \leq 1$, there are at least $n$ tiles.
 Since the $T''_i$'s are pairwise disjoint and included in $[-n-1,n+1]$, we obtain

 and thus, $t \leq (n+2)/n$.
-By letting $n$ tend to infinity, we obtain $t \leq 1$, implying that the fault tolerance of any two-colored tiling of the line is at most $1/2$.
+By letting $n$ tend to infinity, we obtain $t \leq 1$, implying that the tiling presented in the introduction, in which the black tiles are all segments of the form $[2n-0.5,2n+0.5)$, obtains the maximum possible value of $t$.

+\subparagraph*{Related work.} We note that in the setting of sparse partitions, the Brunn-Minkowski inequality was used to obtain upper bound results by Filtser~\cite{Filtser24}.